 What to do about Worries

-Whether you've got a few worries about going back to school for the first time since lockdown or starting at a new school, you're not alone, lots of students feel this way and it's perfectly normal!
+Whether you've got a few worries about starting at a new school or worried about what the next year will be like - you're not alone, lots of students feel this way and it's perfectly normal!

 Here are some of things other young people in Cornwall told us they were worried about: